Join our community of websites already using SEOJuice to automate the boring SEO work.

 | BingBot (Copilot) | Long-form text and sitemap hints | Yes | High for frequently updated sites | Medium |

-Think of H1-H3 as a table of contents for language models.
-One H1 that states the topic, followed by H2 sections that each answer a discrete sub-question, and optional H3s for supporting detail.
-Skip levels or cram multiple H1s and the crawler loses the plot.
+Headline hierarchy.
+Treat H1 through H3 as a table of contents for language models.
+One H1 that states the topic, H2 sections that each answer a discrete sub-question, optional H3s for supporting detail.
+Skip levels or stack multiple H1s and the crawler loses the thread.

 <h1>AI Crawler Directory 2025</h1> <h2>What Is an AI Crawler?</h2> <h2>Complete List of AI User-Agents</h2> <h3>OpenAI GPTBot</h3> <h3>Anthropic ClaudeBot</h3> <h2>How to Optimise Your Site</h2>

+Lead summaries.
 Open every article with two or three sentences that state the answer up front.
-AI models often clip only the first 300-500 characters for citation.
+Models often clip only the first 300–500 characters for a citation.
 Bury the lead and they'll quote someone who didn't.

+Schema and FAQ blocks.
 Wrap definitions, how-tos, and product specs in FAQPage, HowTo, or Product schema.
-Structured data acts like a neon sign in an otherwise dim crawl.
-For FAQ, embed the Q&A inline so crawlers need only one request to capture context.
-SEOJuice handles this directly: it auto-generates and injects schema on your pages without you touching code.
+Structured data is a sign in an otherwise dim crawl.
+For FAQ, embed the Q&A inline so crawlers capture the context in one request.

 <script type="application/ld+json"> { "@context": "https://schema.org", "@type": "FAQPage", "mainEntity": [{ "@type": "Question", "name": "What is GPTBot?", "acceptedAnswer": { "@type": "Answer", "text": "GPTBot is OpenAI's primary web crawler used to train ChatGPT." } }] } </script>